sasabosnic/rgz/ref/tda.md

 Working with Roman and team was my first exposure to serious React development and also the first remote job.
 I came in as a mid-level/senior engineer with Ad Tech experiences to help quicken the pace and deliver a tight product.
-The team taught me alot and we were aligned in shipping decent products to end users.
+The team taught me a lot and we were aligned in shipping decent products to end users.
 After Roman decided to pursure other interests outside Cinarra and another left, I took over the lead duties.